Species Spotlight: Giant Trevally

 Average Size: The largest known GT was an impressive 170 cm fish which weighed a coleus 176 lb.
 However, GT’s that are more commonly interacted with anglers tend to be in the mid 40lb to 60lb range.

-Where to catch: The Giant Trevally is widely distributed throughout the tropical and subtropical waters of the Indian and Pacific Oceans, ranging along the coasts of three continents and many hundreds of smaller islands and archipelagos.
-Some of the top destinations to catch Giant Trevally on either fly, popper or jigging are Oman, the Seychelles, Maldives, Christmas Island, Hawaii, Australia and even Japan.
+Where to catch: The Giant Trevally is widely distributed throughout the tropical and subtropical waters of the Indian and Pacific Oceans aswell as the waters of the Red Sea, ranging along the coasts of three continents and many hundreds of smaller islands and archipelagos.
+Some of the top destinations to catch Giant Trevally on either fly, popper or jigging are Oman, the Seychelles, Maldives, Christmas Island, Hawaii, Australia and even Southern Japan.